paslandau/paslandau.github.io/source/blog/hello-world.md

 ##Contents

 ##Software overview
 On the software side we're going to use:
 - PHP 7.0.7 with Xdebug 2.4
 - PHPStorm 2016.1.2 + Plugins
+- Git Bash
+- Composer 1.1
+- Phrase Express (optional)

+Part 2
 - Oracle Virtual Box
 - Vagrant 1.7.4
 - Ruby
-- Git Bash
-- Composer 1.1
 - Laravel 5.2
-- Phrase Express (optional)

 ##Setup PHP 7 (for local development)
 I will do almost all of my development in a virtual machine because the final product usually runs on a unix server, but